Bigger, Tama_0012_2021

 Ceci_Albert_240x300_2020

-Cecilia Albert, Secretary
+Cecilia Albert, Treasurer

 Cecilia (Ceci) C. Albert has lived in Capitol Hill for over 30 years.
 She became a Social Member of CHV in May of 2019.
 As a volunteer, she helped fit out the new CHV office, is a sector lead in the COVID-19 membership outreach program, and is making masks for use by CHV members.